Bruce Kessler: Racing career

-On 22 March 1958 Kessler became class winner at "12 hour Florida International Grand Prix of Endurance for the AMOCO Trophy" (12 h Sebring), driving a Ferrari 250 GT LWB (#0773GT).
+On March 22, 1958, Kessler became class winner at "12 hour Florida International Grand Prix of Endurance for the AMOCO Trophy" (12 h Sebring), driving a Ferrari 250 GT LWB (#0773GT).

-After a serious crash at the 1959 Examiner Grand Prix at Pomona, California, he spent days in a coma.
+After a serious crash at the 1959 Examiner Grand Prix at Pomona, California, Kessler spent days in a coma.
 Soon after, he retired from racing.

 Film career

-Kessler came back to California and became a film and television director.
+Kessler returned to California and became a film and television director.
 One of his earliest efforts was a short film he directed on the Scarab race car for his friend Lance Reventlow called The Sound of Speed.